 I left out the chassis table, welder and tools.
 What they cost is somewhere between free and $5000.
 So the total for a lean Midlana is (figuring I'm forgetting things) around $10,000, - $12000.
 Of course, the cost is spread over however long it takes to build the car.
 Some builders think that'll happen in "six months, tops."
 Okay, but life will make it take longer, but know that the build is the fun.
 As said elsewhere, get rid of the cable TV, Starbucks coffee, and take your lunch to work.
 That alone adds about $250+ a month to the project bank account.
 In two years that's $6000, a serious portion of the budget.

-Be wary of comparing Midlana's price to venders that claim you can get their "complete" kit with its sexy shell for $10-15K.
+Be wary of comparing Midlana's price to vendors claiming that you can get their "complete" kit with its sexy shell for $10-15K.
 Their idea of "complete" typically includes only the shell, chassis, and suspension.
-No drivetrain, wire harnesses, seats, fuel tank, pedal assembly, steering rack, instruments, and a hundred other odds and ends, never mind paint.
+No drivetrain, wire harnesses, wheels, tires, seats, fuel tank, pedal assembly, steering rack, instruments, and a hundred other odds and ends, never mind paint.
 They low-ball you into buying the kit and then nickel-and-dime you for the rest over time.
 To get a better idea of what a kit really cost, drop to the bottom of their price list and see what they get for a turn-key car, which is usually around $30K.
 While that includes a bit for profit, it's far closer to the actual cost.

 As a real-world example, a manufacturer offers a mid-engine kit of similar size and layout, one using a Honda drivetrain, with the main difference being that it uses a fiberglass shell.
 The factory's own estimation of builder expense (no labor cost) is over $33k (as of 2018).

 Is Midlana cheaper to build than a Locost?